-Single Ply Steam-Bent Shells
+Single Ply (Solid Shell)

+Once each shell is drilled, finished, and hardware is assembled, we perform a frequency/pitch test on the outer shell and bearing edge using a spectrum analyzer and label the inside of each drum with its fundamental frequency and note.
 You may choose to tune your drum with this in mind or not; as the drum will also sound great using many different tuning approaches.
 Our test and label is simply provided as a courtesy so you are aware of the frequency that the drum resonates the most.

 Versatile Snare Bed